npusnik/TalkingTomAutomationTest/README.md

 * FoodTest - checks if feeding functionality works as expected
 * VideoTest - records a short video and saves it to the gallery

+*NOTE: the path to save the screenshots is currently set to my local directory and should be modified accordingly*

 # BaseTest

 Base test was a preset JAVA class file with one error I found.
 There was a wrong id specified for a special permission dialog prompt: